mmbarness/rusty-hooks/Readme.md

 Every watch path provided in the json will be picked up by rusty-hooks, unless `enabled` is false, of course.

-Tell rusty-hooks where to find the configuration file by passing it in the cli, like `--script-config ./scripts/scripts_config.json`.
-The config file needs to be adjacent to the scripts themselves for the moment.
+Tell rusty-hooks where to find the folder by passing it to the cli, like `--script-config /home/<username>/scripts/`.
+The config file and the scripts need to be in the same folder.
 You can also pass a debug level like so: --log_level debug|info|error.
 The log level defaults to error.

 The event triggers rely on the [notify](https://docs.rs/crate/notify/latest) crate's EventKind structs, and at this point rusty-hooks cannot parse EventKind subcategories e.g. Modify(Name(To)).
 If you provide an event trigger of Modify, every kind of Modify event will match.

 Here's an example command, with output.

 ```
-user@machine:~/dir/rusty-hooks$ target/release/rusty-hooks --watch-path /path/to/watch --log-level debug
+user@machine:~/dir/rusty-hooks$ target/release/rusty-hooks --script-config ./scripts --log-level debug
 [2023-03-31T13:17:09Z INFO  rusty_hooks::logger::structs] log level set to info
 [2023-03-31T13:17:09Z INFO  rusty_hooks::logger::structs] log level set to debug
 [2023-03-31T13:17:09Z INFO  rusty_hooks::logger::structs] log level set to error